 Nonprofits are often tasked with building and maintaining websites that resonate with a broad range of stakeholders, which can run from advocates and elected officials to funders and volunteers.
-With so many audiences to serve – and clarity and a positive user experience both of the utmost importance – determining what assets and information to lead with can be a challenge for any organization.
+With so many audiences to serve – and clarity and positive user experience both of the utmost importance – determining what assets and information to lead with can be a challenge for any organization.
 Factor in one common goal for many nonprofits – using the website as a central hub for online fundraising – and building out the perfect information hierarchy can seem even more overwhelming, which raises the question: What exactly are donors looking for when they visit a nonprofit website?

 Success Stories and Proof Points